 Pat and Keith hand out game balls, find the hidden highlights, the correct pronunciations (it basically doesn’t end in D-III), the interesting stats and much more in the D3football.com Around the Nation Podcast.
 In addition, Keith gives his take on how Albright College chose to handle its national anthem situation.

-The Around the Nation Podcast is a weekly conversation (monthly in the offseason) between Pat Coleman and Keith McMillan covering the wide range of Division III football.
-It drops on Monday morning weekly throughout the season, starting on Labor Day.
+The D3football.com Around the Nation Podcast is a regular conversation between Pat Coleman and Keith McMillan and guests covering the wide range of Division III football.

 Hit play, or subscribe to get this podcast on your mobile device.